oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ### Prerequisites
 - This lab requires the completion of **Lab 1: Set up Your Workshop Environment** in the **Contents** menu on the left.

-## Task 1: Enable the use of resource principals by the MOVIESTREAM user
+## Task 1: Enable resource principal usage for user MOVIESTREAM

 MOVIESTREAM user will connect to OCI Generative AI using resource principals (for more information, see [Use Resource Principal to Access Oracle Cloud Infrastructure Resources](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/resource-principal.html#GUID-E283804C-F266-4DFB-A9CF-B098A21E496A)).
 This means that the ADB resource needs access to OCI Generative AI.
 The OCI policy you created in the previous lab authorized that access.